imagej/imagej.github.io/pages/Cookbook.md

 description: test description
 ---

+{% include menu-cookbook%}
-{% include menu-cookbook%}This book is an analysis-oriented introduction and user guide to ImageJ.
+This book is an analysis-oriented introduction and user guide to ImageJ.
 It is inspired by the defunct [MBF "ImageJ for microscopy" manual](MBF_Plugin_Collection "wikilink") which went offline in November 2012, and it describes many of the same plugins from that distribution.

 Cooks call them *recipes*, biologists *protocols*, and programmers call them *HOWTOs*.
 No matter how you refer to them, you'll find the book topics in the sidebar to the right\!

 Like the rest of this wiki, this Cookbook is a community project.
 Please feel welcome to edit and expand the material here\! {% include toc%}

 ## Installing ImageJ

 The Cookbook is based on the [Fiji](Fiji "wikilink") distribution of ImageJ. {% include downloadfiji%}

 ## Installing the Cookbook plugins